entropyxyz/entropy-docs/content/basics/glossary.md

 ## Bit

 The token uses to perform transactions on the Entropy blockchain.
-1 `bit` is equal to 10,000,000,000 `nanoBITS`.
+1 `BIT` is equal to 10,000,000,000 `nanoBITS`.

 ## Consumer key